-A Special-Opportunity Dove Club Permit is a type of limited entry permit that is required in order for an adult and a youth (under age 16) to participate in all scheduled hunts on a designated dove field.
-Both the adult and youth may each take their own bag limit.
-Buy a Dove Club permit and save more than 50 % over the cost of purchasing daily permits for an entire hunting season.
-Click "Application Worksheet" at the bottom of this page for specific dove fields and dates.
+A Special-Opportunity Dove Club Permit is a type of limited entry permit required for an adult and a youth (under age 16) to participate in all scheduled hunts on a designated dove field.
+Each permit allows both the adult and youth hunter to take their own bag limit.

-Beginning in late September, up-to-date information on dove field conditions and dove densities can be found online at the Dove Hunter's Hotline
+Specific information for hunting areas can be found on the Dove Field Information webpage.
+Beginning in late September, updated information on dove field conditions and dove densities can also be found on the Dove Field Updates webpage.

-- Requirements: There are no requirements in order to apply for this permit.
-Children age 15 that will turn 16 before or during the hunts must apply for and receive a Dove Club Permit to participate in all the hunts.
+- Requirements to Apply: There are no requirements to apply for this permit.
+Children age 15 who will turn 16 before or during the hunts must apply for and receive a Dove Club Permit to participate in all hunt dates.

-- Reprints: You can reprint lost or destroyed non-transferable Special-Opportunity Dove Club permits onlinefor $2 plus a convenience fee or at a license agent or tax collector office for about $2.50.
-Receipts, temporary license numbers, and printed copies of Internet pages may not be used as a Special-Opportunity Dove Club permit.
+- Reprints: Lost or destroyed non-transferable Dove Club permits may be replaced online for $2.00 plus a convenience fee or at a license agent or tax collector office for $2.50.
+Receipts, temporary license numbers, and printed copies of Internet pages may not be used as a Dove Club permit.

 - Transferability: Dove Club permits are not transferable to other hunters.

 - Preference Points: There are no preference points for Dove Club permits.